Holburne Museum: In popular culture

 Sydney Gardens provided a favourite walk for Jane Austen who set part of her novel Northanger Abbey across from the Holburne in Great Pulteney Street.
 Austen lived in Sydney Place, just off Great Pulteney Street, which was used in the filming of Persuasion (1994).
 The Holburne stood in for the Devonshire villa in the 2008 film The Duchess starring Keira Knightley, and for Steyne's mansion in Vanity Fair, the 2004 adaption of William Thackeray's novel, starring Reese Witherspoon.

 The museum appears in the film Change of Heart, also known as Two and Two Make Six with Janette Scott and George Chakiris from 1961.
 It appears in two BBC TV series, The Count of Monte Cristo starring Alan Badel and Michael Gough (1964), and Softly Softly (1969).
 It can be seen in the German TV film Four Seasons starring Tom Conti and Michael York, and in the Bollywood movie Cheeni Kum (2006).
 The front of the museum and garden in the front has also most recently been featured in Seasons 1 and 2 of the Netflix TV show Bridgerton and the spin off Queen Charlotte, as the house of Lady Danbury.

 Academic partnerships

 For a relatively short period, the building housed Sydney College, a school set up to rival Clifton College for its education standards.
 Primarily aimed at those who could afford to board their sons, the school had some success and produced a number of notable alumni.
 Sydney College provided the opposition to Clifton College in the latter's first rugby match in 1872.

 The Holburne's role as a university museum was established in 1973 through its association with the University of Bath, but it has also engaged in collaboration with nearby University of Bristol.
 In 2013 the Holburne Museum and Bath Spa University announced a new partnership to promote their academic and cultural collaboration.

+The Holborne Museum is also actively engaged in Public Health community education outreach through its partnership with Avon & Wiltshire Mental Health Partnership NHS Trust offering a number of adult creative well-being groups.
+Their Pathways to Wellbeing workshops provide the chance for people to meet, make art and explore creativity within a heritage setting.
+Groups are at varying levels of tuition and support with the Happy Monday's group being largely Peer led.